xieweiAlex/English_Learning/words/2024/words-May-24.md

 **hoodwink**.
 **jailer**.

-Events will also be usable in the filtering language, to specify non-contiguous periods of time.
+Events will also be usable in the filtering language, to specify non-**contiguous** periods of time.
 **make headway**.
 **Put oneself in somebody's shoes**.